Tech

 Container Security: Hardening Docker and Kubernetes

 Containers and Kubernetes have transformed how applications get built and deployed, and they have introduced a fresh layer of security considerations that many organisations are still working through.
+The fundamentals are different enough from traditional infrastructure that habits learned on bare metal or virtual machines do not always transfer cleanly.
 Done well, container security is genuinely strong.
 Done badly, it produces large attack surfaces with weak boundaries.

 Image Hygiene Comes First